-Situated in southern Malawi, ancient baobabs and lofty borassus palms preside over Liwonde’s small yet vibrant landscape of dense woodlands, lagoons and fertile floodplains.
-While having sustained high levels of poaching over the past few decades, this still productive ecosystem, sustaining over 400 species of birds, the largest elephant population in the country and a flourishing population of plains game mammals, is poised for the reintroduction of large predators.
-The restoration of key species and historic levels of biodiversity is re-establishing Liwonde as one of the country’s iconic wilderness areas.
+Situated in southern Malawi, ancient baobabs and lofty Borassus palms preside over Liwonde’s small yet vibrant landscape of dense woodlands, lagoons and fertile floodplains.
+Despite having sustained high levels of poaching over the past few decades, this ecosystem remains highly productive, sustaining over 400 species of birds, one of the largest elephant populations in the country, and a flourishing population of plains game mammals.
+The restoration of key species is re-establishing Liwonde as one of the country’s iconic wilderness areas.

 Sign up to be the first to hear #GoodNews happening around African Parks.×